-Figure 1: K-mer spectra profile of Phoxinus phoxinus.
-Generated from raw PacBio HiFi reads with GenomeScope2.
+Figure 1: K-mer spectra profile of Phoxinus phoxinus generated from raw PacBio HiFi reads with GenomeScope2.
 The y-axis shows the k-mer counts and the x-axis shows sequencing depth.
 The clear bimodal pattern observed indicates a diploid genome with high heterozygosity of 1.43%.
 The haploid genome size was estimated to be around 805 Mb.

 Genome Assembly and Scaffolding

-We generated a haplotype resolved assembly of P. phoxinus, with a total assembly size of 940 Mbp and 929 Mbp for haplotype 1 (Hap1) and haplotype 2 (Hap2), respectively.
-The initial assembly of each haplotype contained 394 primary contigs, which were further placed into 101 (N50: 36.4 Mb ) and 81 (N50: 36.6 Mb) scaffolds, respectively, by mapping HiC reads to the primary contigs.
+We generated a haplotype-resolved assembly of P. phoxinus, with a total assembly size of 940 Mbp and 929 Mbp for haplome 1 (Hap1) and haplome 2 (Hap2), respectively.
+The initial assembly of each haplome contained 394 primary contigs, which were further placed into 101 (N50: 36.4 Mb ) and 81 (N50: 36.6 Mb) scaffolds, respectively, by mapping HiC reads to the primary contigs.
 Integrating Hi-C data, we ultimately scaffolded 99.6% of the Hap1 assembly and 99.5% of the Hap2 assembly each into 25 chromosomes (Supplementary Table S2).
-BUSCO analysis revealed the P. phoxinus assemblies had only 2.3% and 2.1% missing genes.
-The assembly statistics for both haplomes (Table 1) denote high contiguity and high completeness.
+BUSCO analysis revealed the P. phoxinus haplomes had only 2.3% and 2.1% missing genes.
+The assembly statistics for both haplomes (Table 2) denote high contiguity and high completeness.
 The 11 Mb difference in size between both haplomes is a result of structural variations between haplomes.

-Table 1.
+Table 2.
 Summary of P. phoxinus haplotype 1 and haplotype 2 genome assembly statistics.